passwordless-id/webauthn/docs/registration.md

 }
 ```

-Note that the credential now has a `synced` variable added.
-This information was extracted from authenticator bit flags and indicates if the corresponding *private key* is a "multi-device" key, typically synced in the cloud, or a "device-bound" key, typically stored on a dedicated hardware chip.
+Using that call, the JSON payload is verifyied and parsed.

-> **NOTE:** Currently, the *attestation* which proves the exact model type of the authenticator is *not verified*.
-[Do I need attestation?](https://medium.com/webauthnworks/webauthn-fido2-demystifying-attestation-and-mds-efc3b3cb3651)
+> **NOTE:** Currently, the *attestation* that proves the exact model type of the authenticator is *not verified*.
+[Do I need attestation?](https://medium.com/webauthnworks/webauthn-fido2-demystifying-attestation-and-mds-efc3b3cb3651).
+While accepting any authenticator is the generic use case, relying parties that want to only allow specific authenticators would need another library to perform the *attestation* verification.
+Note that authenticators using synced passkeys, like Apple or Google, do not provide *attestation* at all.

-➎ Store the credential / key
+5️⃣ Store the credential / key
 -----------------------------

 The credential containing the public key is the most important part.
 It should be stored in a database for later since it will be used to verify the authentication signature.